Vermont seeks flood damage assessment after storm

-MONTPELIER (AP) - The state of Vermont is asking officials from the Federal Emergency Management Agency to help them determine if repairs to damage from flash flooding in the Chester area would be eligible for disaster assistance.
+MONTPELIER (AP) - Officials from the Federal Emergency Management Agency are going to begin a preliminary assessment to determine if damage from flash flooding in the Chester area is eligible for disaster assistance.

 The state estimates the total damage from the storm will exceed $1 million, which would be enough to qualify for assistance.